-There are conflicting reports published over the years and as a result a lot of unsubstantiated claims being made about the use of Sodium Lauryl Sulfate.
+There are conflicting reports published over the years and as a result a lot of unsubstantiated claims have been made.
 Most concerning are reports of links between Cancer and SLS.

 There is healthy debate surrounding the topic of SLS and Cancer, however at this point in time there is no scientific evidence that links the two.
-This has also been backed up by the American Cancer Council along with the Occupational Health and Safety Administration (OHSA) and the National Toxicology Program (NTP).
+This has also been backed up by the Occupational Health and Safety Administration (OHSA) and the National Toxicology Program (NTP).

 For more information on SLS and Cancer you can read our article here.

-A condition known as protein denaturing is another result of SLS action.
+For those interested in the science behind the speculation, a condition known as protein denaturing is another result of exposure to SLS.
 The chemical structure forms a bridge between the fat and water soluble portions at the cellular level.
 This reduces or eliminates the cell’s ability to heal itself.
 Over time, the destruction of cellular tissue is irreversible.
 New protein is affected during the construction process and existing protein is damaged.
 When the protein is damaged, the body has to expend extra energy to try to heal the distressed cells.